aquasecurity/tracee/docs/docs/install/prerequisites.md

 For more information and help about process capabilities, please see [here](../advanced/dropping-capabilities.md).

+!!! tip "Having Issues?"
+    If you encounter problems during installation or setup, check our [Troubleshooting Guide](../troubleshooting.md) for common solutions.

 ## Processor architecture

 Tracee supports x86 and arm64 processors.